Yusuffrih/Simons-Piano-Game/README.md

 #### Fonts:
 There is very little text on the landing page so as not to distract the user and not to take attention away from the game area.
 For the fonts, I decided to go to [Google Fonts](https://fonts.google.com/?standard-styles=) which is great for getting any kind of font you want.
 The fonts I chose for my page are *Dancing Script* & *Lato* with *sans-serif* as a backup font in the event that Google Fonts does not work.
 The reason I decided to use *Dancing Script* is that it is quiet a beautiful, artistic font which would almost represent the art of a piano and music.

+#### Colours:
+When deciding what colour scheme to choose for my project, I decided to keep it really simple with a black and white colour scheme to be similar to the colours of a piano.
+This has the effect of being simple yet sleek and visually appealing.
+And, of course when choosing the colours of the white piano keys, I had to choose ivory over white.

+I used [Coolors](https://coolors.co/) to generate a colour scheme for the site.
+This is a really cool site that randomly generates colour schemes.
+You can keep generating new colour schemes until you find ones that fits your requirements.
+The site provides you with the [Hex value](https://en.wikipedia.org/wiki/Hexadecimal) of the colours so you can just copy and paste it into your code.
+See below for my choice of colour scheme.